-On arrival you may be asked to change into a gown.
-A radiographer will take you into the scan room and will explain the procedure to you in more detail.
-Should you have any worries the staff will put you at ease and answer all your queries.
+You may be asked to change into a gown.
+A radiographer will take you into the scan room and explain the procedure to you in more detail.

+Should you have any worries the staff will put you at ease and answer any questions you may have.